kmoskwiak/node-tcp-streaming-server/README.md

 ## 'First packet' hack :)

 There is little hack in lines `41-44` and `68-76`.
-Server stores beginning of stream in array which is send to every new client.
+Server stores beginning of stream in array which is sent to every new client.
 Every client will receive couple of start frames.

 Without that hack video won't start for users who start watching in the middle of stream.
 Perhaps there is solution in better ffmpeg setting.